-When selecting a critical illness policy, a big difficulty faced by policyholders till now was lack of standardisation in definition of critical illness & as a result, it used to vary widely between different insurers.
+While selecting a critical illness policy, a major issue that policyholders had until now was lack of standardisation in the definition of critical illness.
+What constituted critical illness varied widely from insurer to insurer.

 After seeing an advertisement on TV and having checked up with a few friends, Paresh was convinced of the benefit of having a critical illness insurance plan in his insurance portfolio.
 However, he was confused as to which plan to buy, as there were multiple products available in the market and the terminologies used in such products were baffling him.
 When I approached him, he explained me his dilemma and I suggested him to have a walk where I’ll explain him all the dos and don’ts of choosing the right critical illness insurance.